nikolamihailov/softuni/README.md

 # Softuni - JavaSript Path

-This repository is for tracking my progress of the modules I am attempting.
+This repository is for tracking my progress of the modules that I am attempting.
 Passed:
  - JS Basics
  - JS Fundamentals
  - JS Advanced